MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-install-kubernetes-extension.md

 ## Step 1.
 Register feature/provider for the first time user

-If your subscription is deploying Kubermetes Extension for AKS Arc Operators (Preview) for the first time, you must register the preview features.
+If your subscription is deploying Kubermetes Extension for AKS Arc Operators (preview) for the first time, you must register the preview features.

 1. Prepare your Azure account: